jianjianhx/java-for-everyone/ch14/self-check.md

 17. If you double the size of an array, how much longer will the merge sort algorithm take to sort the new array?

     (2n * log(2n)) / (n * log(n))

+## 14.6 Searching

+18. Suppose you need to look through 1,000,000 records to find a telephone number.
+How many records do you expect to search before finding the number?

+    On average, you'd make 500,000 comparisons.

+19. Why can't you use a "for each" loop `for (int element : a)` in the search method?

+    Because even if you find the element, you cannot get the index.

+20. Suppose you need to look through a sorted array with 1,000,000 elements to find a value.
+Using the binary search algorithm, how many records do you expect to search before finding the value?

+    About 20 records.